choresh/nestjs-query-simple/packages/nestjs-query-simple/docs/modules.md

 Represents a document returned from Typegoose fetch methods in services.
 Contains fetched data along with Typegoose methods (e.g., 'save()').
-Usually used to represent fetched entities, not DTOs.

 #### Type parameters